 A Small Gundog with a Happy Temperament

 Naming these dogs can be a little confusing.
-Depending on what side of the pond you live, Cockers will have different names.
+Depending on what side of the Atlantic you live, Cockers will have different names.

 If you are in America, you would call them English Cocker Spaniels.

-If you lived in the U.K., they would simply be a Cocker Spaniel.
+BUT if you live in the U.K., they would simply be a Cocker Spaniel.

 The opposite is true of the American Cocker Spaniel.
-Americans would refer to that breed as the Cocker Spaniel and Brits would call them American Cocker Spaniels.
+Americans would refer to that breed as the Cocker Spaniel and British residents would call them American Cocker Spaniels.